6 Lessons About Trump From Season 1 Of 'The Apprentice'

 In October 2016, just before the election, an Access Hollywood tape emerged of Trump using crude language about women, saying, "[W]hen you're a star, they let you do it.
 You can do anything."
 When that story broke, former Apprentice producer Bill Pruitt tweeted that there were "far worse" tapes from Trump's time on that show.

 Pruitt says he does not have the tapes and has signed a nondisclosure agreement, but he tells NPR that the comments he was referring to were racist in nature and included remarks about African-Americans and Jews.
-Pruitt says Trump's language was not a reflection of the culture of the crew — that at times there would be an "audible gasp" from those who heard the comments.
+Pruitt says Trump's language was not a reflection of the culture of the crew and that at times, there would be an "audible gasp" from those who heard the comments.

 A White House spokesperson called Pruitt's story "the same recycled and false attacks from over a year ago."

-Note: A previous version of this story misspelled Jessie Conners' last name as Connor.
-In addition, the rewards for the winning team included a boat trip on the Hudson River, not the Hudson Bay.